Ry-Rousseau/ry-rousseau.github.io/_posts/2026-02-09-longformer-framing-classifier.md

 ## 5. Gold Training

-I fine-tuned the silver model on the gold training set from MFC and SemEval.
+I then fine-tuned the silver model on the gold training set from MFC and SemEval.
 This stage aimed to shift reasoning sufficiently towards the annotators' decision making processes.
-I relied specifically on focal loss, which is a variation of cross entropy loss designed to focus training on more difficult examples.
-A down weight penalty is applied to assist the model in ignoring things it already knows well and focus on the examples it is struggling with.
+I relied specifically on focal loss, which is a variation of cross entropy loss designed to focus training on more difficult examples, which I found to be more instructive for maximizing learning gain on frame discernment.
+A down weight penalty was applied to assist the model in ignoring things it already knows well and focus on these tougher examples.
 I searched over 4 parameters for down weighting settings (settling on a Gamma value of 2) for best performance.
-In addition, I implemented a learning rate scheduler to make best use of the more limited size of the gold training set, setting LR high early on, waiting for validation plateau, and then slowly decreasing to converge on a minima.
+In addition, I implemented a learning rate scheduler to make best use of the more limited size of the gold training set, setting LR high early on, waiting for validation plateau, and then incrementally decreasing to converge on a minima.

 | Parameter | Value |
 |-----------|-------|